On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks: Polynomial Approximations of the ReLU Function

 \section{Polynomial Approximations of the ReLU Function}

 In this section, we discuss the feasibility of uniformly approximating the ReLU function with a polynomial with integer coefficients and discuss the minimax polynomial approximation approach.

-\subsection{Can We Approximate the ReLU Function with a Polynomial with Integer Coefficients?}
+\subsection{Can We Uniformly Approximate the ReLU with a Polynomial with Integer Coefficients?}

-Since our goal is to replace the ReLU function with a polynomial with integer coefficients or a polynomial over finite field, we start by discussing the feasibility of doing so in this subsection.
+Since our goal is to replace the ReLU function with a polynomial with integer coefficients or a polynomial over finite field, we start by discussing the feasibility of doing so.